herereadthis/noonvale/README.md

 ## Testing

+Testing is done in PhantomJS.
 You can check build and testing status on [Travis CI](https://travis-ci.org/herereadthis/noonvale)

 ```bash
 # test locally